Rize (film): Soundtrack

-The documentary features original material by Flii Stylz ("Rize", "I Krump", "Beastly", and "Recognize"), Christina Aguilera ("Soar"), and an entry by UK hip-hop star Dizzee Rascal ("Fix Up, Look Sharp"), as well as a number of traditional gospel songs, including the Edwin Hawkins Singers' "Oh Happy Day".
+The documentary features original material by Flii Stylz ("Rize", "I Krump", "Beastly", and "Recognize"), Christina Aguilera ("Soar"), and an introduction by British hip-hop star Dizzee Rascal ("Fix Up, Look Sharp"), as well as a number of traditional gospel songs, including the Edwin Hawkins Singers' "Oh Happy Day".

 Reception

 Rize received positive reviews from critics.
-On Rotten Tomatoes, the film has an 84% rating based on 91 reviews, with an average rating of 4.0/5.
+On Rotten Tomatoes, the film has an 84% rating based on 91 reviews, with an average rating of 7/10.
 The site's consensus reads, “ The dances in Rize are electric even if the documentary doesn’t go that deeply into the performers’ lives.
 Metacritic reports a 74 out of 100 rating based on 29 critics.
 Roger Ebert of the Chicago Sun-Times stated “the most remarkable thing about Rize is that it is real.”
 Sid Smith of the Chicago Tribune stated that Rize is, “a compelling, bittersweet hybrid of a movie, one celebrating an enormous and hitherto unsung underground talent, while suggesting that art goes only so far in solving the enormous challenges of the underprivileged life.”

 Robert Koehler of Variety gave the film an 80 out of 100 and stated that, “Rize is an eye-popping lensing and an appreciation of social complexities combined for an entirely satisfying experience.”

-The movie was released in the United States, France, Australia, Germany, United Kingdom, New Zealand, Austria, among others.
+The movie was released domestically in the United States and also internationally in France, Australia, Germany, United Kingdom, New Zealand, Austria, among others.